CodeShayk/Schemio/README.md

         }
     }
 ```
-The parent/child relationship is achieved via entity schema configuration. see CustomerSchema above.

 #### Tranformer Class
 The purpose of the transformer is to map the data fetched by the linked query class to relevant schema section of the entity to be data hydrated.
 - To define a transformer class for the schema path, you need to derive from `BaseTransformer<TD, T> : ITransformer